 Grade checks will be conducted on the first school day of every week, starting with the third week of each quarter.
-Any student that has a D or F letter grade after each grade check will be required to attend Extended Learning (EL).
+Any student, grades 7-10, that has a D or F letter grade after each grade check will be required to attend Extended Learning (EL).

 Beyond being required to attend EL, any student with an F letter grade after each grade check will also be ineligible to participate in any extracurricular until the next grade check.
 Extended Learning will be held every Tuesday and Thursday, after school from 3:10-4:00.
-Students are required to attend these sessions and will be responsible for transportation arrangements.
+Students that are required to attend these sessions and will be responsible for transportation arrangements.
 Failure to attend Extended Learning sessions, without making prior arrangements, will result in loss of attending or participating in extracurricular contests or field trips potentially for the rest of the quarter.

-Starting the first day of class, students may also be required to stay for Extended Learning if they fail to turn in an assignment, or an assignment has been turned in but was completed with poor quality (receiving under a 65% on the assignment).
+Starting the first day of class, students, grades 7-10, may also be required to stay for Extended Learning if they fail to turn in an assignment, or an assignment has been turned in but was completed with poor quality (receiving under a 65% on the assignment).
 A quality paper means a paper that has good effort shown on it.
 An assignment with answers simply written down that do not make sense does not qualify as quality.
+If a student is placed on Extended Learning for a missing or poor quality assignment, an email will be sent home.
+The due date of the assignment emailed about will be the Extended Learning date which they are required to attend.
+It is also the new due date for that makeup assignment.